Our mission is to use science, technology and engineering to develop persistent curiosity and to show that knowledge is empowering.

 3. Expand our family of programs nationally in a concerted, sustainable manner, beginning in Spring 2013.

-6. Pitch Night: Each of our programs culminates in a pitch night, where student teams deliver their mobile app prototypes and business plans to a judging panel of venture capitalists and industry leaders.
+7. Pitch Night: Each team submits their pitch video, mobile app, and business plans online to a judging panel of venture capitalists and industry leaders.
+Regional winning teams will travel to the Technovation World Pitch Night event, where student teams will deliver their pitch to an audience and compete against all other regional winners.
 The community is invited to attend and support the students as they present their creations in a challenging, professional environment.
-The teams are competing for prizes including professional development of their applications, but the real benefit is the experience of giving a pitch to industry professionals, answering challenges, and showing off their ideas, talents, and new skills to a large audience.
+The teams are competing for prizes including complete development of their applications.
+Additionally, all participants will benefit from the experience of presenting a pitch to industry professionals, answering questions, and showing off their ideas, talents, and new skills to a large audience.
 It is an incredibly empowering experience and one that is central to the long-term impact of our program.
-See reviews in tech crunch, vidSF, San Jose Mercury, and the Examiner.
+You can read reviews about Technovation in HuffPost, App Inventor Blog, and Forbes.

 Problem